 Once your Magento store is clean and recovered, make a full backup of your files and folders including the database.
 A good backup plan is one of the fundamental needs of website security.
 Make sure you create a Cron job daily backups and save all the backups in a secure place.

 Summing It All Up

-This article sheds light on the many ways through which you can recover your Magento hacked store and some great tips to keep your store secure.
+This article sheds light on the many ways by which you can recover your Magento hacked store and some great tips to keep your store secure.
 The best practices include keeping your Magento and its extension versions up to date, using smart and unique usernames and passwords, custom admin login path, and SSL certificate, etc.

-Most of these recommendations above can be implemented within few minutes.
+Most of these recommendations above can be implemented within a few minutes.
 But if you want to keep your Magento store more secure from hackers, you will need a robust Magento hosting provider like Cloudways that offers you almost everything mentioned above including extra layers of security like server configuration and management, server monitoring, automated server security patches, advanced firewall protection, and a lot of other things.

 Convert visitors into buyers on your 100% faster Magento store.

 Deploy your Magento stores on optimized Magento hosting servers.